Shopify vs Etsy

 • You can also encourage sales via Facebook.
 However, setting this up will require at least one third-party app.

 • Esty sticks to the basics when it comes to analytics and sales reports.
-As a result, you’ll find the information you need to know regarding traffic, product listings, revenue, etc.
+As a result, you’ll find the information you need regarding traffic, product listings, revenue, etc.

 Winner for Best Features: Shopify